 WordPress was lacking behind in terms of customization, offering modern design, and using modern technologies.
 But this revamp plan is surely getting me and many other WordPress enthusiasts hopeful and excited.

-While WordPress now powering more than 39% of websites worldwide, to keep up with the stiff competition with the uprise of drag and drop CMS’s like Wix.
+While WordPress now powers more than 40% of websites worldwide, to keep up with the stiff competition with the uprise of drag and drop CMSs like Wix.

 The future looks bright and promising, and I’m waiting eagerly with my finger crossed, just like you all are.

 Faisal is a tech blogger who excels at WordPress Content Writing.
 Apart from sharing useful info pieces that help people around the world, he also likes to travel and read books of all genres in his leisure time.